westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 ## ZBC File Handler

 *tcmu-runner* ZBC file handler is compiled and installed by default.
-This handler allows the creation of emulated ZBC disks with a regular file used as backing storage.
+This handler makes it possible to create emulated ZBC disks that use a regular file as backing storage.

-The ZBC file handler supports the emulation of both host aware and host managed SCSI disks.
-Furthermore, the characteristics of the emulated device can all be configured.
-The following table shows the configuration parameters available.
+The ZBC file handler supports the emulation of both host-aware and host-managed SCSI disks.
+All the characteristics of the emulated device can be configured.
+The following table shows the available configuration parameters:

 | Option | Description | Default value |
 | --- | --- | --- |